Fish Keeping: Moving Fish to a New Tank

 No matter which method you use for moving your fish you are going to need stress coat.
 It will help keep your fish covered in a mucous membrane so that they don't attract infractions or parasites.
 Any little thing you can do to make the acclimation process easier on you fish should be done.
 A little bit of stress coat goes a long way.

-What About Using Stuff From The Old Tank?
+Method 2: What About Using Stuff From The Old Tank?

 After the water has cleared a little I would remove some of the water from the five gallon bucket with the fish and then start a siphon to will it with water from the new tank.
 Once the bucket is full I would then net the fish into the new tank.
+This should help make it a little easier.

 The Nitrogen Cycle